 The only difference between the smaller and larger download from the CFAST web site is the inclusion of the .NET framework.

 Yes and no. CFAST has been compared to a wide range of experimental results.
-Details and references for these are available in the CFAST technical reference guide available here.
+Details and references for these are available in the CFAST verification and validation guide available here.
 We're working to give better guidance as to where the model can be trusted and where it can't, but this is an on-going exercise.
 Our advice to users is, as always, to validate the model for the type of fire scenario you are interested in.
 That means simulate an actual experiment with geometry and fire similar to that you plan on using.
 If the difference in model and experiment is acceptable by whatever criteria you choose to use, go ahead and use the model.
 If not, let us know, and we'll see if we can improve that feature or suggest another approach.

 There is a very useful Discussion Group where you can post a question to the community.
 This is closely monitored by all of the developers and is the best place to get your question answered.
 Posting here instead of just sending an email to one of the developers, will not only open your question up to all the developers at once, but will allow you to tap into the collective expertise of the entire community.

 For some users, part of the display is cut off and changing the size of the main program window does not fix the problem. window Typically, the program does not show the right-hand portion.
 For example; the result window for the example run shows half the column for the "Ambient Target Flux" and does not show the scroll bar on the far right.
 We see this most often with Dell machines.
 Typically it is caused by the display settings configured for larger than normal fonts.
 You can check and correct this by going to the control panel (Start, Control Panel, Display), select the Settings tab and then the Advanced usa-button.
 The DPI setting on the General tab should be set to "Normal Size (96 DPI)."
 If it is set to Large or Custom, CFAST will not display properly.
 This should not be a problem in version 7 of the model.